gregorybchris/myxa/README.md

 ## About

-Myxa has two goals:

-1. Enable package maintainers to safely publish packages without breaks
-2. Enable package users to easily upgrade to the latest versions of packages without breaks
+Myxa enables developers to keep their package dependencies up to date and lowers the risk of unexpected breaking changes.

 ### How it works

-Along with package dependencies, Myxa also tracks the type signatures of each function in a package.
-When a breaking change is detected in a type signature, `myxa publish` will require a major version bump.
+Myxa tracks type signatures of everything in a package.
+When a package maintainer tries to publish a new version of their package, Myxa compares the package changes against previous published versions.
+When a breaking change is detected, `myxa publish` requires a major version bump.

+Tracking type signatures also enables Myxa to support safe upgrading across major version boundaries.
 For large packages, most of the time breaking changes only affect a small proportion of users.
-If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade, even across major version boundaries.
+If a user depends on feature X in their project, but only feature Y breaks, then `myxa update` will safely auto-upgrade to the latest compatible major version.

-> Note: Myxa compatibility checks are compile-time only.
-Runtime compatibility checks, as you might know, are _quite_ difficult.
+> Note: Myxa compatibility checks do not cover runtime behavior and are therefore imperfect.
+Package maintainers are still expected to manually bump major versions for runtime compatibility breaks.

 ## Installation